tobiasroessler/lilota-django/README.md

 python manage.py migrate
 ```

 After the migrations have been applied you will find a new table called **lilota_store** in your database.
 This table contains information about the tasks that are currently running or that already ran.
+Congratulations, you have successfully installed the package.

 ## Usage